The Traditional Greek Chicken Soup; A Miracle Worker:

 In Greece, chicken soup is the go-to option for someone when they have a cold or simply feeling under the weather.
 It’s very common for a Greek mother or grandmother to volunteer to make you some if you say that you are feeling unwell.
-So now that winter is here, and many are feeling unwell, have a slight fever, sore throat, even when it is not related to covid, a warm soup might be the perfect dinner.
+So now that winter is here, and several people are feeling unwell, have a slight fever, or sore throat,, a warm soup might be the perfect dinner.

 Does the chicken soup really work or is it a placebo effect, though?